department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   <div class="link">
     <a href="https://vets.gov/burials-and-memorials/pre-need/"><b>Pre-Need Burial Eligibility Determination (VA Form 40-10007)</b></a>
-    <p>Apply for a pre-need eligibility decision letter to pre plan for burial in a VA national cemetery, and make the process easier for your family members at your time of need.</p>
+    <p>Apply for a pre-need eligibility decision letter.
+This can help you pre plan for burial in a VA national cemetery, and make the process easier for your family members at your time of need.</p>
   </div>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Burial Allowances</b></a>
+    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Burial Allowance For Veterans</b></a>
-    <p>Nunc commodo gravida hendrerit.
-Donec a ante eget lorem molestie malesuada.</p>
+    <p>Learn how to apply for a burial allowance to help pay for Veteran funeral services, burial, and transportation costs.</p>
   </div>

   <div class="link">